 Risk assessments shall be conducted for all business activities.
 The assessments are to address potential risks and to comply with relevant legal and regulatory requirements.
 Risk assessments are performed by competent personnel from individual departments and risk management department including, where appropriate, expertise from outside the Company.
 Procedures shall be established to update risk assessments at appropriate intervals and to review these assessments regularly.
 Based on the Risk Control and Self Assessment (RCSA), the Company shall formulate its Risk Management Strategy/Risk Management plan on annual basis.
-The strategy will broadly entail choosing among the various options for risk mitigation can be planned using the following key strategies:
+The strategy will broadly entail choosing among the various options for risk mitigation for each identified risk.
+The risk mitigation can be planned using the following key strategies: